Updated: June 2020

 Condom Protects: No

 The famous philosopher Nietzsche was a bit of a lush and had a fondness for prostitutes.
 Somewhere along the way, he contracted syphilis and his body began to wither from the inside out.
-Over the course of this torturous process, he famously proclaimed “God is dead” and slowly slipped into dementia and died.
+Throughout this torturous process, he famously proclaimed “God is dead” and slowly slipped into dementia and died.

 Syphilis was the 19th century’s version of the AIDS epidemic.
-It was famously cured by Alexander Fleming in 1928 and it hasn’t been much of an issue since.
-Pretty much nobody gets syphilis anymore.
-In fact, in 2006, every reported case of syphilis in the United States came from only two cities (no, I don’t know which cities).
+It was famously cured by Alexander Fleming in 1928 and even though it hasn’t been much of an issue since, it is back on the rise, especially among gay men.
+8

 Syphilis plays itself out in stages.
-The first stage is you get bumps or breakouts, not dissimilar to herpes I imagine (forgive me for not looking up images.)
-This happens a few weeks after contracting the virus.
+The first stage is you develop a sore or sores (usually just one, but not always).
+This happens a few weeks after contracting the infection and the sore is generally painless.
 From there, after a few months, you break out into rashes.
 These rashes go on for weeks or months and eventually subside.
-From there, the you have no symptoms.
+From there, you have no symptoms.
 Then 15-20 years later your internal organs start bleeding, you lose control of your motor functions, and you start losing your mind.

 So the moral of the story?
-Get tested sometime in the next 15 years.
-Oh, and don’t live in one of those two mystery cities.
+Get tested sometime in the next 15 years…ya know, whenever you get a chance.

 Curable: No, but it typically leaves on its own after a few years.
-There is also a vaccine for women (get it!)
+There is also a vaccine for women and men now9 (get it!).

 HPV is where things begin to get interesting.
-HPV is the latest STD freak-out in the media.
-If all you’ve heard is the few tidbits that get passed around, it sounds horrifying.
-Over 50% of the population gets it at some point, that it causes cancer, condoms don’t protect it, that warts are going to cover your face and you’re going to suffocate to death.
+HPV was the STD freak out in the media a few years back.
+If all you’ve heard is the few tidbits that get passed around, it sounds horrifying: You can get HPV from vaginal sex, anal sex, or oral sex and most sexually active men and women will get it at some point in their lives.
+It causes cancer, condoms don’t completely protect against it, and warts are going to cover your face and you’re going to suffocate to death.

 Living With It: There’s a good chance you already have it.